 Ukraine War - Oil Prices Rise As A Cap On Russian Crude Kicks In

-The oil prices rise as a cap on Russian crude kicks in because investors are worried that a new limit that has been placed on the price of Russian crude will cause a disruption in global supplies in the coming months.
+The price of oil prices rise as a cap on Russian crude kicks in because investors are worried that a new limit that has been placed on the price of Russian crude will cause a disruption in global supplies in the coming months.

 The decision made by major oil-producing countries to continue reducing the amount of oil they produce in order to maintain the current price level has also contributed to the rise in prices.